At the heart of the LBMA is the expertise and dedication of a select group of staff, collectively referred to as the Executive.

 Prior to joining the LBMA, she worked in bank finance and US corporate law at the law firms of White & Case and Norton Rose, and also acted as a monitor at the UN Commission on Human Rights in Geneva.
 She has an MSc in History of International Relations from the London School of Economics and a degree in English Literature from Kenyon College in Ohio.

-- Sakhila Mirza, General Counsel
+- Sakhila Mirza, Executive Board Director & General Counsel

-- Ed Blight, Operations Director
+- Ed Blight, Chief Finance Officer

 - Aelred Connelly, Public Relations Officer